juju/docs/src/en/controllers.md

 ^# List controllers

-   Use the `juju list-controllers` command to list all controllers knowable by the current system user.
+   Use the `juju controllers` command to list all controllers knowable by the current system user.

-         juju list-controllers [options]
+         juju controllers [options]

    The currently active controller is indicated in the list with an asterisk('*').